oneonlyzero/oneonlyzero.github.io/_posts/2025-03-14-scammeroperationcaught.md

 > Method used : Image Analyst, SOCMINT, Open Source Information Gathering, interrogation

-## WHAT MAKE THE JOB OFFER LOOKS LEGIT?
+## WHAT MAKE THE JOB OFFER LOOKS PROMISSING?

 ### The Appoacher Account